Top 3 Hunting Knives | Complete Review

 What Should I Look For in a Hunting Knife?

 Hunting knives come in all shapes, sizes, styles, metals, and plastics.
 From my experience, I look at the material used to make the knife, because if it’s low-grade aluminum or steel, you’ll know the first time you wash your knife off.
 Untreated metal or lower quality metal will almost always degrade faster, dull faster, and stain the metal from blood and flesh.
-For example, SOG Knives use the S35VN Steel (or stronger) for their knives to ensure the highest standards of durability, longevity, sharpness, and hardness are maintained.
+For example, SOG Knives uses S35VN Steel (or stronger) for their knives to ensure the highest standards of durability, longevity, sharpness, and hardness are maintained.

 Most of the styles of knives are all about personal preference and what people think looks the coolest.
-Personally, I like my knives heavy, thick, and a nice Kydex grip for control, even in water, rain, or through, meat, bone, and blood.
-Obviously, you don’t want a really thick knife with a lot of rigidity for filleting a fish because you might lose some precision.
+I like my knives heavy, and thick, and a nice Kydex grip for control, even in water, rain, or through, meat, bone, and blood.
+You don’t want a thick knife with a lot of rigidity for filleting a fish because you might lose some precision.
 I prefer my hunting and fishing knives to have a longer blade (5"+) to be able to field dress a deer or other ungulate without worrying about if my blade has enough depth.
 I also like my blade to have a nice fine point when I’m dressing out a deer because I can cut through the entire anis without worrying if I cut it all the way through.

 SOG Pentagon 5" Blade